Sivasmilus: Description

 The holotype of Sivasmilus copei is a partial left mandibular ramus with the canine tooth and second, third, and fourth premolars.
 The mandible overall is small and relatively slender, with a moderately developed mental crest, and two mental foramina situated under the second and third premolars respectively.
 The ramus is broken off after the fourth premolar and any further teeth are unknown; additionally, the front part of the fourth premolar is broken off just above the root.
 It was noted by several authors that the chin formed a more obtuse angle with the lower edge of the ramus than was usual in "machaerodonts" (which at the time included the nimravids and barbourofelids).

 The canine tooth is relatively large and somewhat elongated, situated above the level of the premolars, with an oval cross-section and missing or vestigial keels.
 The diastema between the canine and the third premolar is relatively long, with a vestigial second premolar (a primitive trait) situated at about the halfway point.
 The third premolar itself was small, low-crowned, with only a weak posterior (rear) accessory cusp and encircling cingulum (a shelf at the base of the tooth), and no anterior (front) accessory cusp or parastyle at all.
 The front edge of the third premolar, however, had a distinct series of very fine serrations.
 The fourth premolar was a longer tooth, with a large posterior accessory cusp and a broader cingulum than in the third premolar, a strong metastyle behind the principal cusp and room for a parastyle in front of the principal cusp, though Pilgrim could not say if a parastyle was present or not.

-Kretzoi thought that Sivasmilus lay evolutionarily between Afrosmilus africanus and Propontosmilus sivalensis [=Paramachaerodus orientalis].
+Kretzoi thought that Sivasmilus was situated evolutionarily between Afrosmilus africanus and Propontosmilus sivalensis [=Paramachaerodus orientalis].
 Pilgrim, reviewing it in 1932, described it as a small and primitive species of machairodontine.
-The 2025 review of Siwalik carnivorans summarized it as relatively small, with an estimated weight of 30–50 kg based comparisons to extant related species.
+The 2025 book of Siwalik fossils summarized it as relatively small, with an estimated weight of 30–50 kg based comparisons to extant related species.

 The book also briefly described another specimen, in the collections of the Geological Survey of Pakistan, a mandible with a broken canine showing a distinct posterior crest, a completely absent second premolar, a two-rooted third premolar, and a pronounced blade-like anterior accessory cusp on the fourth premolar.
 It suggested but did not outright assign this specimen to Sivasmilus copei.

 Classification

-The genus Sivasmilus was originally assigned by Pilgrim to the subfamily Machairodontinae in the family Felidae, though a 2021 study referred it without explanation to the Barbourofelinae.
-This was followed by other papers, though a 2023 study mentioned in passing that it bore a greater resemblance to machairodontines but that an inspection of the known material was needed.
-The 2025 review placed it back in Machairodontinae, while the 2025 study assigned GSI-D 151 to Smilodontini as a distinct but indeterminate taxon.
+When Kretzoi named Sivasmilus copei as a new taxon in 1929, he placed it in the subfamily Nimravinae of the family Nimravidae.
+When Pilgrim wrote his review in 1932, however, he assigned it to the subfamily Machairodontinae in the cat family Felidae.
+A 2021 study referred it without explanation to the Barbourofelinae.
+This was followed by two other papers in 2022 and 2023, though the latter study mentioned in passing that it bore a greater resemblance to machairodontines but that an inspection of the known material was needed.
+The 2025 book placed it back in Machairodontinae, while the 2025 study assigned GSI-D 151 to Smilodontini as a distinct but indeterminate taxon.